Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 After 14 years of driving the same sedan, our growing family was ready for a new (to us) SUV.
 With around $30k saved up in one of our buckets, we recently bought a gently used Acura MDX and we love it!

 During the pandemic, we were sitting around our house a lot and our curious minds found ways to improve it.
-Luckily, we have enough money in our home improvement bucket to pay for an updated kitchen.
-We created a new bar top and an overall open air feel to our first floor.
+Luckily, we have enough money in our home improvement savings to pay for an updated kitchen.
+We created a new bar top and an overall open-air feel to our first floor.
 It’s been so worth it!

 New Pets